intellipharm-pty-ltd/angular-cakephp/README.md

  - api

 ##### extend

+Extends BaseModel

+@param model (the model that will extend BaseModel)
+@param active_record (The active record class that will be used when creating new instance)
+@returns model instance

 ##### new

+Creates a new instance of the model's active record class

 @param object data (data used to create a new active record)
 @returns object (new active record | empty object)